mhurley100/pands-project/README.md

     - Iris Virginica leaves are two to three feet long (avg 76cm)
     - Iris Versicolor leaves are up to four feet long (avg 102 cm)

 If leaf length is included as a variable, the other 4 variables would not be required for identification purposes (perhaps only to analyse how they correlate with each other).
-I have assumed a similar leaf length for each category which will make it 100% predictable.
+I have assumed a similar leaf length for each category which will make the dataset 100% predictable.

 Python program Iris-5.py (program adapted from Iris-4.py and from machinelearningmastery.com[2]) is used to analyse the dataset:
 The same code is used as Iris-4.py with minor modifications: